Dinosaur State Park

 Meet the incredible creatures that roamed Connecticut during the Age of Dinosaurs!
 Looking at real fossils from the State of Connecticut, students will learn about the amazing variety of dinosaurs and other animals that once called the area home some 200 million years ago. - Fossil Discovery (PreK-1st Grade)

 How do we know dinosaurs existed?
 Join us as we travel to the past to discover all of the different clues left behind by the dinosaurs and what each can tell us about their lives.
-Together, we will investigate fossil bones, teeth, and other surprising clues that helped these creatures survive! - Ready to sign up?
+Together, we will investigate fossil bones, teeth, and other surprising clues that helped these creatures survive!

 Please complete the Virtual Program Reservation Form